vlopezalvarez/ietf-l3-ospf-topology/I-D/draft-ogondio-opsawg-ospf-topology.md

 ## Terminology and Notations

-This document assumes that the reader is familiar with the contents of {{!RFC8345}}, .
+This document assumes that the reader is familiar with the contents of {{!RFC8345}}.
 The document uses terms from those documents.

 The terminology for describing YANG data models is found in {{!RFC7950}}, {{!RFC8795}} and {{!RFC8346}}.

-Following terms are used for the representation of this data model.

-TBD

 ## Requirements Language